 • In a small bowl, combine mayonnaise, half the mustard, half the lime zest, 1 TBSP olive oil, 1⁄2 tsp sugar, 1⁄4 tsp Fajita Spice Blend, juice from one lime wedge, and juice from one mandarin orange wedge (for 4 servings, use all the lime zest, 2 TBSP olive oil, 1 tsp sugar, 1⁄2 tsp Fajita Spice Blend, juice from two lime wedges, and juice from two mandarin orange wedges).
 Season with salt and pepper.

-• In a medium bowl, combine pork, garlic, remaining Fajita Spice Blend, remaining mustard, ½ tsp salt, juice from one lime wedge, juice from one mandarin orange wedge, and pepper (for 4 servings, use 1 tsp of salt, juice from two lime wedges, and juice from two mandarin orange wedges).
-Form into 2 patties, each slightly wider than a burger bun.
+• In a medium bowl, combine pork, garlic, remaining Fajita Spice Blend, remaining mustard, 1⁄2 tsp salt, juice from one lime wedge, juice from one mandarin orange wedge, and pepper (for 4 servings, use 1 tsp of salt, juice from two lime wedges, and juice from two mandarin orange wedges).
+Form into two patties (four patties for 4), each slightly wider than a burger bun.

 • Heat a large drizzle of oil in a large pan over medium-high heat.
-Add patties and cook to desired doneness, 4-6 minutes per side. • In the last minute of cooking, top each patty with Monterey Jack; cover pan to melt cheese. • Turn off heat; transfer patties to a plate.
+Add patties and cook until cooked through, 4-6 minutes per side. • In the last minute of cooking, top each patty with Monterey Jack; cover pan to melt cheese. • Turn off heat; transfer patties to a plate.
 Wipe out pan.